Great Smoky Mountains

 They hold flora and fauna species that survived the Pleistocene Ice Ages and are rarely found in temperate zones elsewhere.
 It is floristically very diverse, with fourteen major forest types and 105 native tree species.
 Wildlife includes the black bear and the white-tailed deer, and the park has the world’s greatest diversity of salamander species.

 Community Perspective: one of the most visited sites overall due to the close proximity to the eastern cities, it is best done over 2 days and on weekdays.
-Still, it is quite pristine and there are good opportunities for hiking.
-Three out of the six reviewers spotted a black bear.
+Parking anywhere over 15 minutes since 2023 requires an official paid parking tag.
+Still, it is quite pristine and there are good hiking opportunities.
+Four out of the eight reviewers spotted a black bear.

 Map of Great Smoky Mountains